XMPieLab/PersonalEffect-CustomizableXMPieBrochure/README.md

 This application extracts the brochure customization functionality from XMPie's StoreFlow eCommerce platform and provides it as a standalone demo.
 Users can:

+- **Select from multiple templates** - Support for unlimited product templates via JSON configuration
-- Customize brochure fields in real-time
+- **Customize brochure fields in real-time** - Dynamic form generation based on template
-- View low-resolution JPG previews instantly
+- **View low-resolution JPG previews instantly** - Fast preview generation
-- Download high-resolution print-ready PDFs
+- **Download high-resolution print-ready PDFs** - Production-quality output
-- Toggle between single-page and spread view modes
+- **Toggle between single-page and spread view modes** - Flexible viewing options

+> **New in v2.0:** Multi-template support!
+See [MULTI_TEMPLATE_GUIDE.md](MULTI_TEMPLATE_GUIDE.md) for details on configuring multiple templates.

 ## Features